wazho/guild-manager/readme.md

-This is a guide management system for MMORPG MapleStory (TMS).
+This is a guild management system for MMORPG MapleStory (TMS).

 ## Member Management